RTEMS/rtems-docs/c_user/scheduling_concepts.rst

-- The running task issues a ``rtems_region_get_segment`` directive with the wait option and there is not an available segment large enough to satisfy the task’s request.
+- The running task issues a ``rtems_region_get_segment`` directive with the wait option and there is not an available segment large enough to satisfy the task's request.

 A blocked task may also be suspended.
 Therefore, both the suspension and the blocking condition must be removed before the task becomes ready